Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Discussion

 There are several approximations in this procedure.
 First, we assume that the number of galaxies that have experienced a merger in the last few Myr is the same as the number of galaxies that are going to coalesce within the same time, which are those identified by our morphological selection.
 In addition, the catalog associated to the simulated lightcone reports mass ratios that are based on the total baryonic mass of the galaxies (thus including gas, dust, and stars), while in the observations we consider the stellar mass ratios of colliding galaxies when defining the merger type and the corresponding observability timescale.

 We now investigate the SFR - stellar mass diagram of merging and non-merging galaxies in the SC-SAM, as done for the observational data in Fig. \ref{fig:SFR_mass}.
 We compute the median SFR in $7$ increasing stellar mass bins from $10^7$ to $10^{10.5}$ M$_\odot$.
 The results for major mergers are shown in Fig. \ref{fig:SFR_enhancement_SantaCruz}-\textit{top}.
-They indicate that the merger subset has systematically higher SFRs compared to the non-merger subset in all the stellar mass bins, with a median SFR enhancement of a factor of $1.3 \pm 0.1$ over the whole mass and redshift range, comparable to that found in this work from observations.
+They indicate that the merger subset has systematically higher SFRs compared to the non-merger subset in all the stellar mass bins, with a significant enhancement by more than $10 \sigma$ in all except the last bin, and a median SFR enhancement of $0.11 \pm 0.02$ dex (a factor of $\sim 1.3$) over the whole mass and redshift range, comparable to that found in this work from observations.
 A similar result is obtained from the models when we also include minor mergers in the analysis.

-To understand the lower SFR enhancement that we find at $z>5$ compared to mergers at lower redshifts, we analyze the redshift evolution of the SFR enhancement predicted by the models.
-To this aim, we calculate the median SFR enhancement of the merger subset in different redshift bins, from $0$ to $10$, adopting a uniform cut on the stellar mass as $\log_{10}$ M$_\ast$/M$_\odot$ $\geq 8$.
-This cut also facilitates the comparison with the other observational studies at similar redshifts (based on the close pair method) as mentioned in Section \ref{sec:comparison_other_studies}.
-In Fig. \ref{fig:SFR_enhancement_SantaCruz}-\textit{bottom}, we can see that the maximum SFR enhancement in mergers (by a factor of $6_{-2}^{+3}$) occurs at low redshifts ($z \leq 1$), while it strongly decreases by $\sim 3.5$ times at earlier epochs between $z=1$ and $z=4$.
-At $z \gtrsim 6$, it stabilizes around an enhancement of $1.2$.

-This analysis shows that the SC-SAM predicts a strong evolution of the SFR enhancement in mergers from the local Universe to the epoch of reionization, consistent with the trend inferred from observations, despite the fact that we are comparing samples at different redshifts with slightly different selection criteria, different images available, and different merger identification methods.
-Most importantly, the models corroborate our results indicating that mergers have an impact on the star-formation of galaxies back to the earliest cosmic epochs that we have explored.